-PSCI 150 (3 credits) Goal Three
+PSCI 150 (3 credits) | intermittent offering Indigenous Astronomy

-Indigenous Astronomy

 This course will examine the history of astronomy, the science of stellar and solar system formation, the evolution of stars and galaxies, and modern cosmology and the fate of the universe.
-Special emphasis on the scientific and cultural knowledge of astronomy relative to various Indigenous groups of the Americas, including Ojibwe, Lakota, Pawnee, Maya, and other indigenous nations.
-Lecture and laboratory.
-Offered in Spring.
+Special emphasis on the scientific and cultural knowledge of astronomy relative to various Indigenous groups of the Americas, including Ojibwe, Lakota, Pawnee, Maya, and other Indigenous nations.
+Lecture and laboratory required.

-PSY 100 (3 credits) Goal Five General Psychology
+PSY 100 (3 credits) | fall semester General Psychology

 This course provides an overview of the field of psychology.
 The course explores the history and development of psychology, and the major theoretical viewpoints.
 This exploration includes: the biological basis of behavior; sensation and perception; learning, memory, and intelligence; motivation and emotion; development lifespan; personality; psychological disorders; and social behavior.
 The course focuses on critical thinking skills and pays particular attention to the role of culture in psychological processes, research and study.
-Offered in Fall & Spring.